VarshilBalar/java-project-diary/README.md

 Additionally, the application provides analysis functionality to evaluate the overall time spent on a certain type of activity with regard to various criteria.

 Main functions:
 Create, edit, and delete projects
-Configure hierarchically organised activity categories for a project Organize each project in iterations
+\nConfigure hierarchically organised activity categories for a project Organize each project in iterations
 Add, edit, and delete activities
 Track time spent on a given activity